MaastrichtU-CDS/healthai-dashboard/README.md

 ```

 Notice that you need to edit the `config.py` file with the appropriate input
-for the vantage6 user client.
+for the vantage6 user client and the tasks.
 This code was developed and tested with Python 3.10.

 #### Run dashboard